grantma/dms/doc/Administration_Procedures.rst

       dms-chc: -root- [~]
       #

-Wait till servers started, and then use ``zone_tool show_dms_status`` to check that everything becomes OK.
+Wait till servers started, and then use :command:`zone_tool show_dms_status` to check that everything becomes OK.
 This may take 15 minutes.
-The section about ``ls_pending_events`` will give scheduled times for servers to become configured.
+The section about :command:`ls_pending_events` will give scheduled times for servers to become configured.

 ::